-I did manage to gather bits and pieces from here and there to come up with a business plan finally.
+I managed to gather bits and pieces from here and there to come up with a business plan finally.
 The business plan did not generate any interest from anyone because it was trash.

 You can’t blame me.
 I was a tech guy trying to learn something along with running a struggling business- the result was going to be trash.